 - The Local Schools Initiative is the collaborative work we do with public schools in Wiscasset and neighboring communities to support local children’s academic, social, and physical development.
 We collaborate with four other outstanding environmental education organizations to raise funds to support this effort at sites across Maine.

-Each year Chewonki touches the lives of nearly 20,000 young people in programs that range from one hour to one semester.
+Each year Chewonki touches the lives of nearly 20,000 young people in programs that range from one hour to one year.